 When Pete touches Shovel, a ghost dog, he finds himself unable to say anything without adding the phrase "without my pants".
 The dog leads Pete, Linda and Bronson on a hunt to find the bones of Ben ...

-Tony Twist and his three children- thirteen year old twins Pete and Linda and seven year old Bronson- move to an old lighthouse on the rugged Australian Coast.
-They soon discover that the lighthouse, and the outhouse, are haunted.Written by
+Tony Twist and his three children--13-year-old twins Pete and Linda and 7-year-old Bronson--move from the hectic big city to an old lighthouse on the rugged Australian coast and soon discover that the lighthouse, and the outhouse, are haunted.Written by

-Tom Oliver was considered for the role of Mr. Gribble.
-See more »
+Terry Serio was considered for the role of Mr. Gribble See more »

 In the end credits for Series 3 (January-March, 2000) a filming location is listed as "historic Spit Point Lighthouse" in all thirteen episodes.
 In Series 4 (January-April, 2001) this was changed to the correct spelling of "Split Point Lighthouse".
 See more »